Pygeum is an herbal extract taken from the bark of the African cherry tree. The tree is also known as the African plum tree, or Prunus africanum.

 Pygeum’s benefits center mostly on the urinary system.
 This extends to its benefits for urinary or bladder conditions, too.

-Urinary tract infections (UTIs), bladder infections, and more could be helped by pygeum.
-A 2014 review of herbs for urinary conditions mentioned pygeum as among the most notable.
+Urinary tract infections (UTIs), bladder infections, and more could be helped by pygeum. of herbs for urinary conditions mentioned pygeum as among the most notable.
 A 2011 study also found that pygeum stimulated bladder healing, though this research was done on animals.

 However, studies have yet to prove pygeum treats these conditions.
 It may help symptoms and other related concerns, like pain and difficult urination.
 It isn’t known to cure or prevent infection.